esmf-org/esmf-org.github.io/index.md

     - label: "Docs"
       url: "http://www.google.com"
   caption: "Photo by Adam Bouse on Unsplash"
-excerpt: "The Earth System Modeling Framework (ESMF) is high-performance, flexible software infrastructure for building and coupling weather, climate, and related Earth science applications."
+excerpt: "High-performance software infrastructure for building and coupling weather, climate, and related Earth science applications."

 intro:
   - excerpt: 'this is the intro'